inetrg/RIOT-Giveaway/README.md

 * *Note*: the above command only works for the *bluepill*, if you have another board try `BOARD=<name> make clean flash`.

+* *Note*: remember to reset the boot pin 1 to 0, if necessary.

 * Afterwards press the reset button.
 The onboard LED should start blinking, it morses a given text, the default is `Hello World this is RIOT`.
 Try if you